gg4924/sing-box-subscribe/instructions/README.md

 - [x] tuic
 - [x] wireguard

-**Parsing of clash subscriptions is not supported**.
-Only parsing of the checked protocol sharing links in( **v2 subscription format**) has been implemented for now.
+~Parsing of clash subscriptions is not supported~ Only parsing of the checked protocol sharing links in( **v2 or clash subscription format**) has been implemented for now.
 You can write your own protocol parsers, for example, `vless.py` (the filename must match the protocol name), and place it in the `parsers` directory.
 The `vless.py` file must include a `parse` function.

 **This script is for personal use.
 I use [yacd](https://yacd.metacubex.one) (For ios please use http://yacd.metacubex.one) to manage node switching (outbound types `urltest` and `selector`) and distribute traffic like in clash, which is very convenient.
 If you have similar needs, you can try it, but if you encounter new feature requirements or any errors while using the script, please resolve them on your own**.